 Data availability is one of the main limitations in this field.
 The use of international databases is recommended, whenever possible, because these data sets employ broadly accepted concepts and definitions and provide better comparable data.
 Sometimes, however, national data sets can contain more detailed or reliable information.

 The total budget for supply reduction services is the sum of labelled and unlabelled expenditures.
 Labelled expenditures are clearly identified in public budgets, whereas a modelling procedure is required for estimating unlabelled ones.
 The modelling is based on either a top-down or a bottom-up approach.
+Using both approaches as complementary is advantageous but expensive.
 A list of advantages and limitations for both alternatives is provided, in addition to empirical expenditure studies for supply reduction activities in some European countries.

+While recognising the limitations imposed by the data sets currently available, this report provides examples of current practice and, in so doing, suggests areas of future focus for desired methodological development.
+It is hoped that the estimation of drug-related public expenditure on supply reduction initiatives and policy evaluation will move forward in Europe.
+For continued improvements to take place, however, it is essential that a network of experts is created and maintained.
+Partnerships should be extended and maintained with the goal of developing good practices, standards and guidelines in this field.

+Recommendations

 Improving estimation methods, agreeing on best practices and finding reliable standardised data will enhance the utility of public expenditure estimates, as that will permit analysis over time and across policy areas and countries.
 Improved data quality and further methodological developments are needed to achieve this.

-Recommendations

 Improving relevant data sources is needed for conducting more precise estimations of spending on drug control measures and to measure the impact of drug control policies.
 One option is to develop guidelines for data collection and economic modelling of evaluations.

 It is essential to classify public expenditure based on the purpose for which the expenditure is intended.
 It is therefore useful to use a consistent categorisation system, such as the international Classification of the Functions of Government (COFOG).

+Cross-country comparisons are important, but they are only possible with a common methodology of public expenditure estimates.
+International data sets and modelling techniques need to be expanded and improved in order to increase the capacity to carry evidence based on drug policy evaluations in the drug field

 A methodology using a set of repartition keys according to COFOG categories can be a starting point in order to estimate unlabelled drug-related expenditures.
 General agreement among all participating countries on definitions and methods will help improve the comparability of results between countries.

 Public expenditure studies involve analytical work, which requires adequate human and technical capacities in all relevant stakeholder fields.
 This is important for obtaining the data quality needed for aggregation and comparison.

-Cross-country comparisons are important, but they are only possible with a common methodology of public expenditure estimates.
-International data sets and modelling techniques need to be expanded and improved in order to increase the capacity to carry evidence based on drug policy evaluations in the drug field.
+To achieve this, a network of experts could be established and a working group of experts developed.

 Developing methods to estimate public expenditure on supply reduction requires effective working partnerships between drug policymakers and specialists in the police, law courts and prisons.
 Collaboration with public accountancy experts and those in charge of economic modelling is required to guarantee meaningful estimates.

-While recognising the limitations imposed by the data sets currently available, this report provides examples of current practice and, in so doing, suggests areas of future focus for desired methodological development.
-It is hoped that the estimation of drug-related public expenditure on supply reduction initiatives and policy evaluation will move forward in Europe.
-For continued improvements to take place, however, it is essential that partnerships should be extended and maintained with the goal of developing good practices, standards and guidelines in this field.

 Glossary